sbenstewart/BicycleBeacon/README.md

 # BicycleBeacon
 8051 MicroController code for the backlight in a bicycle.
 <br>
+The project has been submitted.
-This is yet to be updated.
+But the documentation is yet to be updated.
 <br>
 **Have a great day :)**